Gabba Ward Candidates present their credentials in Kangaroo Point - Westender - West End 4101

 The Greens propose, he said, that the current developer infrastructure charges are doubled – from $20,000 per bedroom, to $40,000, with $10,000 for each additional bedroom.
 The Greens would add to this a levy on the estimated 20,000 homes that have been vacant over the long-term.
 This, they propose, will add incentives to owners to rent out their properties.

-The other big-ticket commitment from The Greens is to have free off-peak public transport for everyone, which Cr Sri said is estimated to cost about $80M annually, but which they consider would ease congestion on public transport at peak times, and improve access to tranport for people who are less well-off.
+The other big-ticket commitment from The Greens is to have free off-peak public transport for everyone, which Cr Sri said is estimated to cost about $80M annually, but which they consider would ease congestion on public transport at peak times, and improve access to transport for people who are less well-off.

 Questions